GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Method

 Supervised with a color loss $L_\text{rgb}$, 2DGS also introduces regularization terms for depth distortion $L_{\text{dep}}$ and depth-normal consistency $L_{\text{dnc}}$, formulated as:

 We refer the reader to~\cite{huang20242d} for more details about these terms.

 It is important to note that we have made two modifications to 2DGS to tailor it to our task.
-First, in our setting, the color $\mathbf{c}_i$ is not represented by spherical harmonics (SH) as in vanilla-GS~\cite{kerbl20233d, huang20242d}; instead, we use an MLP to predict $\mathbf{c}_i$, as discussed further in ~\cref{subsec:app_model}.
+First, in our setting, the color $\mathbf{c}_i$ is not represented by spherical harmonics (SH) as in vanilla-GS~\cite{kerbl20233d, huang20242d}; instead, we use an MLP to predict $\mathbf{c}_i$.
 Second, we require that the majority of Gaussian disks have high opacity, ensuring they align closely with the surface of the target object.
 This differs from 2DGS and 3DGS, which typically contain many semi-transparent primitives spread throughout the entire space.
-We will discuss Gaussian regularization in \cref{subsec:gs_reg}.
+Details on the appearance modeling and the regularization strategy for opacity are provided in a later section.